How to get involved

 Co-curricular Record (CCR)

 Eco Volunteers may also be eligible for recognition through UC's Co-Curricular Record.
 This is a great way to get your voluntary work recognised formally and included as part of your formal University transcript.
+Opportunities for CCR are available for both sustainability event and project support, and for volunteer wok in our Community Garden.
 Students need to sign up to the UC CCR programme and select Eco Volunteering.